 Sustainability is a constant journey.

-Bergman Rivera manages the entire supply chain for us, from the organic cotton field to our finished tee that’s sewn at Serflex, a small family owned shop on the outskirts of Lima.
+Bergman Rivera manages the entire supply chain for us, from the organic cotton fields to our finished tee that’s sewn at Serflex, a small family owned shop on the outskirts of Lima.
 Bergman Rivera and Serflex S.A.C. are both GOTS (Global Organic Textile Standard) approved.
 This means we know where our organic cotton comes from.Read More

-Chen Feng has been making apparel since the early 1960’s and employs 15,000 people throughout their 11 factories.
+Chen Feng has been making apparel since the early 1960s and employs 15,000 people throughout their 11 factories.
 They were the first supplier to join the Fair Labor Association, and have recently become fully accredited.

-Smart Shirts is one of the biggest woven shirt manufactures in the world, they’ve been operating in the same location in Sri Lanka since 1978.
+Smart Shirts is one of the biggest woven shirt manufactures in the world; they’ve been operating in the same location in Sri Lanka since 1978.
 What’s cool about Smart Shirts and Sri Lanka, is most of the factories are in satellite areas centered around the villages where the workers live.

 They produce knits and wovens, and do both exceptionally well.
 We launched our first two ‘Limited Supply’ collections with them, and we’re excited about the next ‘Limited Supply’ Collection set to hit the market soon.Read More

 World Textile Sourcing; known to us as WTS, has more than 25 years in the textile industry, and they really know how to make Alpaca sweaters.
 Choosing WTS as a partner to bring our sweater designs to life was a natural fit.